 Analysis / Bias

 Editorially, Caldron Pool frequently reports negatively on LGBTQ, abortion, and most often liberals with loaded emotional quotes such as this: “This only serves division, and shows that the Leftist cult of modern liberalism in Australia needs a narrative of oppression, racism, and bigotry, just to appear relevant.”
-When reporting on LGBTQ they often report fearfully about the acceptance and normalization of LGBTQ by the media and educational institutions (conspiracy).
-When it comes to science this source does not always support the consensus of science on such topics such as Climate Change and Evolution (pseudoscience).
-In general, Caldron Pool, publishes news and information that appeals to the far Christian Right.
+When reporting on LGBTQ, they often report fearfully about the acceptance and normalization of LGBTQ by the media and educational institutions (conspiracy).
+When it comes to science, this source does not always support the consensus of science on topics such as Climate Change, Evolution, and Covid-19 vaccines (pseudoscience).
+In general, Caldron Pool publishes news and information that appeals to the far Christian Right.

 Failed Fact Checks

-Overall, we rate Caldron Pool Questionable based on extreme right bias, promotion of propaganda, conspiracy theories, and pseudoscience as well as a lack of transparency regarding ownership.
-(D. Van Zandt 11/29/2019) Updated (9/18/2020)
+Overall, we rate Caldron Pool Questionable based on extreme right bias, promotion of propaganda, conspiracy theories, and pseudoscience, as well as a lack of transparency regarding ownership.
+(D. Van Zandt 11/29/2019) Updated (9/06/2022)